-Objective 4: Present research results to interested groups and individuals through national, regional and local professional meetings; field days; and working group meetings.
+2) Present research results to interested groups and individuals through national, regional and local professional meetings, field days and working group meetings.

 Impacts and Contributions/Outcomes

-This project is a cooperative project between Montana State University, the Confederated Salish and Kootenai Tribes, the Polson Cattlemen’s Grazing Association, and other producers and Extension professionals.
-The August 2012 tour sponsored by Missoula County Extension was a success and generated questions and conversations about next steps for restoration following knapweed reduction.
-Data derived from this grant helped secure additional funding through the Montana Noxious Weed Trust Fund to continue the project for two more years for a total of four years of grazing treatments, to track insect populations with repeated grazing.
-We have been invited numerous times to present this data to interested groups, and this project has prompted many discussions about the capabilities of integrating insect biological controls with targeted grazing.
+This project is a cooperative project between Montana State University, the Polson Cattlemen’s Grazing Association and other producers and Extension professionals.
+The August 2011 tour with Grazing Association Members, Tribal Council and other producers was a great success.
+All of the attendees were encouraged to hear that spotted knapweed research was being continued and that alternative control methods were being explored.
+Data derived from this grant helped secure additional funding through the Montana Noxious Weed Trust Fund to continue the project for one more year to track insect populations with repeated grazing.

 Montana State University Extension